ally-up/.github/profile/README.md

 ## About The Project

-The aim of Fem Readup is
+The aim of Ally Up is
-* to [crawl websites](https://github.com/fem-readup/fem-readup-search-engine-crawler) for upcoming events
+* to [crawl websites](https://github.com/ally-up/ally-up-search-engine-crawler) for upcoming events
 * let an editorial office update and add events
-* to [provide a meta search engine](https://github.com/fem-readup/fem-readup-search-engine-ng) to find events
+* to [provide a meta search engine](https://github.com/ally-up/ally-up-search-engine-ng) to find events

 ### Built With